 As exit day approaches, we recommend that you also undertake suitable steps to prepare, as detailed below in the 'how to prepare' sections.

 Cornwall Council has been engaged in a large range of activity to prepare us for Brexit ever since the referendum result was announced.
-With the recent release of the Withdrawal Agreement, outline declaration on the future relationship, and of Government's guidance notices on how to prepare for no deal, and the extension to the UK's membership, we will continue to re-assess and make plans ahead of exit day on March 2019.
+With the recent release of the Withdrawal Agreement, outline declaration on the future relationship, and of Government's guidance notices on how to prepare for no deal, and the extension to the UK's membership, we will continue to re-assess and make plans ahead of exit day.

 Cornwall Council is working closely with partners to help ensure that we are Brexit ready from exit day.
 This includes discussions through the Leadership Board and our strategic partnerships.
 We are also working closely with partners in the South West, including the Devon, Cornwall and Isles of Scilly Local Resilience Forum to ‘Brexit-proof’ well-established resilience measures for a range of possible outcomes, and with the Devon, Somerset, Plymouth and Torbay Brexit group.
 We are also continuing to assess and prepare for the potential impact on Cornwall Council service-level business continuity and to support residents.
 As we get more information about whether we will secure a deal, extend the transition period or enter into a no-deal scenario, we will continue to adapt our service and planning processes, and update this page in due course.

 If you’re a citizen of the European Union (EU), Norway, Iceland, Liechtenstein or Switzerland, you and your family will be able to apply to get either settled or pre-settled status.
 This will mean you can continue living in the UK after 31 December 2020.